Academic Activities

 Season Dates: Year-Round

-Weekly Schedule: Weekly practice Tuesday mornings, 7:00-7:55 a.m.
+Weekly Schedule: Weekly practice

 Cost: None

-Parent Participation: Transportation to 7:00 a.m. rehearsal
+Parent Participation: Transportation to morning rehearsal

 Known Conflicts: None